Like it or hate it, getting a DOT truck inspection is all part of the whole truck driving gig.

 If you receive a violation that you don’t agree with, ask the inspector to explain it.
 If you still don’t agree get with a supervisor or company official and then contact the agency and speak with a supervisor.

-If you’re still having problems go through your company and have them conduct a Data Q in the CSA system.
-A data Q is the official way to dispute violations in the system and potentially have them overturned.
+If you’re still having problems go through your company and have them conduct a Data Q. A data Q is the official way to dispute violations in the system and potentially have them overturned.